Skylake-dev/Notes/Advanced Operating Systems/Advanced Operating Systems.md

 - specify the size of the special object with `fd_truncate`
 - `mmap` the fd to an area of the memory of the process

-When the process is done, some cleanup is needed
+When the process is done, some cleanup is needed:

 ```C
 #include <sys/mman.h>